 - See if professor will critique a video of you performing prior to audition

-FREE Printable Copy of Tips for your College Audition
+FREE Printable Copy of these College Audition Tips

 If you’d like a FREE printable copy of this list, just click here or on the image below!